 Paths will be unsealed limestone dust or hoggin (a mix of gravel, sand and clay) which allow for drainage.

-Will the paths be new rights of way?
+Will new paths be new rights of way?

-No, the paths will be permissive paths.
+No, new paths will be permissive paths.
 This is a quicker way of delivering paths and enables the landowner to carry out any maintenance works without having to apply for a formal closure or diversion.
-This will be agreed via a legal document to protect the access.

 When will the works be completed?

-The paths will all be delivered at different times and all will be completed by March 2026.
+The paths will all be delivered at different times and all will be completed in Autumn 2025.